The Elders (organization): Donors and team

 The work of The Elders is coordinated and supported by a small team based in London.
 The team is headed by Alistair Fernie, who was appointed chief executive officer (CEO) in November 2021.

 The Elders are independently funded by a group of donors, who also make up The Elders' Advisory Council: Richard Branson and Jean Oelwang (Virgin Unite), Peter Gabriel (The Peter Gabriel Foundation), Kathy Bushkin Calvin (The United Nations Foundation), Jeremy Coller and Lulit Solomon (J Coller Foundation), Randy Newcomb (Humanity United), Jeffrey Skoll and Sally Osberg (Skoll Foundation), Jeff Towers (Jeffrey Towers and Associates), and Marieke van Schaik (Dutch Postcode Lottery).
 Mabel van Oranje, former CEO of The Elders, sits on the advisory council in her capacity as Advisory Committee Chair of Girls Not Brides.

 The Elders publish annual reports detailing the organisation's income and spending activity.

 Work

-The Elders use their independence, collective experience and influence to work for peace, justice, human rights and a sustainable planet.

-In their 2023-27 Strategy, The Elders' focus will be on three existential threats -- the climate crisis, nuclear weapons and pandemics -- and the continuing scourge of conflict.
+The Elders say they use their independence, collective experience and influence to work for peace, justice, human rights and a sustainable planet.
+In their 2023–27 Strategy, The Elders' focus will be on three existential threats – the climate crisis, nuclear weapons and pandemics – and the continuing scourge of conflict.
 The Elders also have four cross-cutting commitments across all initiatives: human rights, gender equality and women's leadership, multilateralism and intergenerational dialogue.